joseOlivares/slideshow_particle_Gantry5/README.md

 2-Copy the uikit.html.twig and uikit.yaml files to root/templates/TEMPLATE_DIR/custom/particles (if the particles folder does not exist, you have to create it manually)

-3-Add uikit for Gantry5 framework to your Gantry 5 Template (search for Setting Page tab)
+3-Add uikit for Gantry5 framework to your Gantry 5 Template (search from Setting Page tab)